RatioInteractive/DevPractices/git_basics.md

 ### Repository

 Git is a distributed version control system, which means that every project clone is its own fully-qualified repository.
-By convention, the repository on GitHub under the [https://github.com/RatioInteractive](RatioInteractive) account is the main repository, and should be kept pristine.
+Usually the repository on GitHub under the [RatioInteractive](https://github.com/RatioInteractive) account is the main repository, and should be kept pristine.

 ### Remotes